AnnieCat73/transactional-email/README.md

 A responsive transactional email with media queries

-- Please note:
-- This email uses the responsive approach to make emails responsive
+- Please note this email uses the responsive approach to make emails responsive
 - This means it uses media queries to achieve this.
-Media queries are coded within the <style> tag in the <head> tag and although most modern email apps support media queries some don't.
+Media queries are coded within the style tag in the head tag and although most modern email apps support media queries some don't.
-- If viewed in a Gmail app, emails for non-Gmail accounts for example don't support the <style> tag and hence no media queries.
+- If viewed in a Gmail app, emails for non-Gmail accounts for example don't support the style tag and hence no media queries.
 - This email will not look responsive if viewed from the Gmail app on Android and Outlook.
 - To build emails that is responsive for all environments, including the email apps that do not support modern CSS like media queries I use the fluid hybrid approach to responsive email development.